Need fresh thinking?

 Per some estimates, approximately 25% of non-CRM programmatic advertising talks to a company’s existing customers.
 This preaching to the choir can result in missed opportunities and it can upset existing customers who might feel betrayed at continuing to see overt sales messages.

-Like other marketing tactics, the power of CRM programmatic advertising rests with its ability to affect customer retention.
+Like other online marketing tactics, the power of CRM programmatic advertising rests with its ability to affect customer retention.
 In that regard, it’s a loyalty program designed to keep customers buying and increasing their lifetime value to the company.

 Help is a few keystrokes away.